svalcken/fritzbox_exporter/README.md

         The password for the FRITZ!Box UPnP service -test
         print all available metrics to stdout
+      -json-out string
+        store metrics also to JSON file when running test
       -username string
         The user for the FRITZ!Box UPnP service